 Painting and the caves of Dambulla

-- There are five caves (place of worship rooms) in Dambulla temple.
-All of these caves arc loaded with statues of Buddha and various personages of the Buddhist Order or History.
+- There are five caves (places of worship rooms) in the Dambulla temple.
+All of these caves are loaded with statues of Buddha and various personages of the Buddhist Order or History.

-- There are 150 Buddha images in these Dambulla Cave Temple.
-Cave No. 5 (the last all together) has no historical value as it was done in the second decade of this century.
+- There are 150 Buddha images in the Dambulla Cave temples.
+Cave No. 5 (the last altogether) has no historical value as it was done in the second decade of this century.

-- The early paintings of Dambulla are accepted by some to have a place with the eighth century A. C. However, this cannot be demonstrated at all because of over painting.
+- The early paintings of Dambulla are accepted by some to have a place in the eighth century A. C. However, this cannot be demonstrated at all because of over-painting.

 - It is generally accepted that the classical school of Sinhalese painting ceased to exist after the fall of the Polonnaruve kingdom at the finish of the twelfth century.